Last reviewed 24 November 2020

 Contact tracing during the Covid-19 pandemic has already proved effective in countries such as China, South Korea and Germany.
 The Government has stated that it is developing its own system based on location tracking mobile phone apps which it hopes will be in operation in England sometime in June.
 An NHS tracking app is currently being trialled, as are apps in Scotland, Wales and Northern Ireland.

-In March, the Care Quality Commission (CQC) announced a stop to all inspections in England for the duration of the crisis.
-However, the CQC has since developed an Emergency Support Framework (ESF) to respond to the changing needs of the health and social care system during this period.
-This went live at the beginning of May.
-Although not an inspection, adult social care providers are likely to have a one-hour video call from CQC where they will be asked questions covering the areas of:
+In March, during the initial crisis stage of the Covid-19 pandemic, the Care Quality Commission (CQC) announced a temporary pause to inspections in England.
+An Emergency Support Framework (ESF) was developed to respond to the changing needs of the health and social care system during the pandemic period.
+This went live at the beginning of May and was designed to help the CQC identify problem areas and target support.

 Travelling is now much reduced due to countries around the world closing their borders.
 Government advice is to avoid any unnecessary international travel.